junxit/us-congress-bills-112/metadata.md

 - 2012-09-19 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 112-678.
 - 2012-09-19 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 112-678.
 - 2012-09-19 — The title of the measure was amended.
 Agreed to without objection.
+- 2012-09-20 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.